 The remainder of this paper is structured as follows.
-Section 2 sets out a theoretical framework of leverage over the life-cycle.
-Section 3 describes the data and provides descriptive evidence that households re-leverage by increasing borrowing when house prices rise.
+Section 2 illustrates the borrow to invest motive with a life-cycle model of housing as a portfolio choice.
+Section 3 describes our data and provides descriptive evidence that households re-leverage by increasing borrowing when house prices rise.
 Section 4 tests the borrow-to-invest channel by comparing consumption and investment responses to house price changes at different degrees of leverage.
 Section 5 concludes.